Kashmir nutcracker: Distribution and habitat

-It is found in eastern Afghanistan, north and western Pakistan, Kashmir, and northwestern India, with its range possibly extending to extreme southwestern parts of the Tibet Autonomous region in China.
+It is found in eastern Afghanistan, north and western Pakistan, Kashmir, and extreme northwestern India, with its range possibly extending to extreme southwestern parts of the Tibet Autonomous region in China.

-It inhabits coniferous forests and mixed conifer and oak forests, especially in forests composed of blue pine, Pinus gerardiana, and Morinda spruce.
-It is found from an altitude of 1000 to 4000 m, although it mainly stays with 2000–3000 m on alpine slopes.
+It inhabits coniferous forests and mixed conifer and oak forests, especially in forests composed of blue pine (Pinus wallichiana), chilgoza pine (Pinus gerardiana), and Morinda spruce.
+It is found from altitudes of 1000 to 4000 m, although it mainly stays with 2000–3000 m on alpine slopes.
 It may descend to lower altitudes in late summer to collect nuts for winter stores.
 It is also frequently attracted to human habitation.

 Behaviour and ecology

 Diet

 Its diet is similar to that of the Eurasian nutcracker.
-It feeds on conifer seeds, mainly from Morinda spruce, P. gerardiana, and acorns from holly oak.
-It has also been reported taking walnuts and hazelnuts for winter stores.
+It feeds on conifer seeds, mainly from blue pine, chilgoza pine, and to a lesser extent morinda spruce and acorns from various oaks (Quercus spp.).
+It has also been reported taking walnuts (Juglans regia) and hazelnuts (Corylus spp.) for winter stores.

 Reproduction

 Breeding season is thought to be in May–July, but egg-laying is probably earlier, in February–March.
 Nest with live young have been observed as early as the second week of March in Himachal Pradesh.
 The breeding season in Afghanistan ends around late April to early May, indicating that the mays hatch around January to late February.

 It is a solitary nester, and has a single brood, though it may lay replacement eggs if the first egg is lost.

 Nests are typically placed close against the trunks of trees, at a height of 10–30 m in dense conifers.
 The nests are well-built and have a deep cup.
 The nests are made out of twigs, decorated with lichens, and are lined with soft roots and pine needles.

 Eggs are laid in clutches of 3–4 eggs.
-They are 32.8 x 25.4 mm in size on average, and pale blue in color, with dense brown markings.
-Parents are thought to share incubation.
+They are 32.8 x 25.4 mm in size on average, and pale blue with dense brown markings.
+The parents are thought to share incubation.